shenhab/YamlCV/README.md

 - Preferred Working Location: "Western Europe"

 ## _Summary:_
-I am a System Development Engineer working in Amazon Web Services in Dublin.
+I am a Staff Site Reilability Engineer working in ServiceNow in Dublin.
 I have a very strong database background as I worked as a database support engineer specialized in MySQL, MariaDB, and Amazon Aurora-MySQL while I was in AWS Premium support.
 During this period I was also recognized as an RDS Expert within Amazon network.
-Currntly I am focusd on infrastruction and region build automation, helping my team and others to automate current build workflow, in order to reach zero touch build workflows.
+I also worked on infrastruction and region build automation, helping my team and others to automate current build workflow, in order to reach zero touch build workflows while I was in AWS as System Engineer and System Dev Engineer.
-I am interested in Site Reliability Engineer roles, as I am pasionate about automation, troubleshooting, and bug fixing.
+Currently I am wokring on maintaining the Inferastructure of ServiceNow.
+I am interested in Site Reliability Engineer roles, as I am pasionate about automation, troubleshooting, and bug fixing, I am also exploring the posibility of being a Solution Archetict as I do have good knowledge of systems design and destributed systems

 ## _Education:_
 - Degree: **Bachelor of computer sciences**